ZhaoOfficial/Linear-Algebra/Chapter 1 Systems of Linear Equations and Matrices.md

 A finite set of linear equations. $x_i$ are unknowns.

-A general linear system of *m* equations in the *n* unknowns can be written as:
+A general linear system of $m$ equations in the $n$ unknowns can be written as:
 $$
 a_{11}x_1 + a_{12}x_2 +\dots+ a_{1n}x_n = b_{1}\\
 a_{21}x_1 + a_{22}x_2 +\dots+ a_{2n}x_n = b_{1}\\